OneDrive guide for enterprises

 Share inside or outside your organization.
 Securely share files with people inside or outside your organization by using their email address, even if they don't have a Microsoft Services Account.
 This common sharing experience is available in the web, mobile, and desktop versions of OneDrive.

 Collaborate with deep Microsoft Office integration.
-Document coauthoring is available in the Office web apps, Office mobile apps, and Office desktop apps, helping you maintain a single working version of any file.
+Document coauthoring is available in Office for the web, Office mobile apps, and Office desktop apps, helping you maintain a single working version of any file.
 Only OneDrive provides coauthoring capabilities in Office apps across all your devices.

 Quickly find files that matter most.
 Finding content in your OneDrive is simplified through the intelligence of the Microsoft Graph application programming interface.
 This technology simplifies finding what's important by providing file recommendations based on your relationship to other people, how you received various files, and when you last accessed them.